Which Flooring Is Right for You?

 Bamboo Flooring Ideas

 Bamboo flooring offers a clean, contemporary look and enhances any room in your home.
-If you want to give your master suite a rich, fresh feel underfoot, try a mid-tone bamboo floor.
+If you want to give your kitchen a rich, fresh feel underfoot, try a mid-tone bamboo floor.
 Bamboo comes in deep tones that also feel just right in masculine spaces and rooms with modern architecture.

 For a seamless flow between the downstairs and upstairs living spaces, install dark bamboo on the stairs to transition the mood and tone into another space.